probot/probot/CONTRIBUTING.md

 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something that blocked you.

+### Just starting out?
+Looking for how to help?

+Use [this search][good-first-issue-search] to find Probot apps that have issues marked with the `good-first-issue` label.

 ## Resources